 A state licensing exam is not a Florida Board of Massage Therapy approved exam.
 The following exams are approved for obtaining a Florida license: NCETMB, NCETM, NESL or the MBLEx.

 So, yes you will need to take one of the approved exams.
-The Florida Board of Massage does not budge on this issue.
+The Florida Board of Massage does not budge on this issue (except in 2017 when they moved to accept the NYS exam).

-If you passed the previous Ohio Massage Board exam, I am confident you can pass either the MBLEx or one of the NCBTMB exams (even if you went to school years ago).
+If you passed the previous Ohio Massage Board exam, I am confident you can pass either the MBLEx. (even if you went to school years ago).
 The Ohio exam was known for being quite difficult.
+Here is more about studying for the MBLEx.

 The State Medical Board of Ohio is charging a $50.00 fee to complete and send a letter of good standing or license verification to another State Board, Canadian Province or other jurisdiction.
 If you have questions regarding the forms or fees, you may call the CME and Renewal department at 614-466-3934, or email [email protected].